Published on January 5th, 2023

 Here are a few benefits of keeping sourcing and recruiting apart;

-The aim of any recruiter is to decrease the time and expense involved in filling a post.
+Any recruiter aims to decrease the time and expense involved in filling a post.
 However, if they are also acting as a sourcer, it will inevitably lower the hiring standard.

 Both recruiters and sourcers have unique skill sets, therefore appointing one individual to perform the duties of both can result in subpar execution.